The Best Medicare Supplement (Medigap) Plans in Maine

 View an image version of this table.

 Plan A is the most basic Medicare Supplement insurance you can buy.
-It includes the four core benefits provided by all Medigap policies in Maine:
+It includes the four core benefits provided by all Medicare Supplement plans in Maine:

 - Part A hospital costs and coinsurance